SAP/jenkins-library/documentation/docs/stages/introduction.md

 ### Integration

-The [Integration stage](integration.md) allows to run test based on maven, npm, or custom integration test script.
+The [Integration stage](integration.md) allows to run test based on maven, npm, or a custom integration test script.
 For more flexibility, consider using the [stage extension mechanism](../extensibility.md) if required.

 You find details about this stage on the page [**Integration**](integration.md).